 Contacts: Sibur Arena, address: 8, Futbolnaya alleya (Football alley), Krestovsky island, the nearest metro is Krestovsky ostrov (island).

-Tickets: from 200 rubles, can be purchased through the website http://tickets.fc-zenit.ru (yes, this is the website of the football club, but you can buy tickets to basketbal too), sales point Bileter.ru, Kassir.ru throughout the city, the shop of the Zenit football club Zenit-Arena (20, Nevsky avenue).
+Tickets: from 200 rubles, can be purchased through the website https://tickets.fc-zenit.ru (yes, this is the website of the football club, but you can buy tickets to basketball too), sales point Bileter.ru, Kassir.ru throughout the city, the shop of the Zenit football club Zenit-Arena (20, Nevsky avenue).

 Tips: Sibur Arena is located about a 20 minute walk away of the metro station, we’d recommend to use buses that pick up the visitors near the station and get them back after a game.
 When the weather is fine and warm, it’s worth walking to the venue through the picturesque island which hosts the biggest amusement park of the city.